 Up the sanctuary steps and through the left door is la capilla used for morning services.
 On Monday, August 17, 2008, I found 8:15 a.m. benediction (closing adoration?) and 8:30 Mass.
 In between a litany was offered that called upon Mary with the various patronage titles that honor her in the countries of Latin America.
 The parish bulletin listed also a morning mass at St. Malachy's rectory.
-The parish is staffed by two priests of the Institute of the Divine Word, founded in 1984 in Argentina.
-For many decades, Capuchin Franciscans (German in heritage) staffed St. Michael's, and on Warwick Street a large building has the sign "Capuchin Friary."
-Also, there seems to be a rectory at St. Malachy parish.
-As of June, 2015, it appears that the Capuchins are returning, replacing el Instituto.
+Capuchin Franciscans (long ago, German in heritage) staffed St. Michael's, and on Warwick Street a large building has the sign "Capuchin Friary."
+The Capuchin Province of St. Mary has headquarters in White Plains, New York.

 Above is Salve Regina Catholic Academy, 237 Jerome St., Brooklyn NY 11207, telephone 718-277-6766.
 It is on the northeast corner of Jerome Street and Liberty Avenue.
 Click on any photo to enlarge it.
 Apparently, some school buses serve St. Michael's.
-Also, bus route B12 passes this school on a route that crosses half of Brooklyn, to Ocean Avenue near Prospect Park.
 On Atlantic Avenue, just north of the church, is bus route Q24, from Jamaica to Bushwick.
-Both routes offer frequent service.

 As for the church of St. Malachy, a final Mass was offered there in there in January, 2009.
 From the second link below, it would seem that the church was soon demolished.